spencertipping/ni/doc/cheatsheet_op.md

 ## Intermediate Column Operations
 We can weave together row, column, and Perl operations to create more complex row operations.
 We also introduce some more advanced column operators.

+* `j` - streaming join
+  * This will (inner) join two streams using one or more of their columns as a key; if not specified, the key will be the first column  which is assumed to be sorted.
+  * Adding columns to the operator will use those as the join column. `jAB` will join on the first two columns the left and the right datasets.
 * `w`: Append column to stream
   * `$ ni <data> w[np'a*a']`
   * `w` will add columns only up to the length of the input stream
 * `W`: Prepend column stream
   * `$ ni <data> Wn` - Add line numbers to the stream (by prepending one element the infinite stream `n`)
   * `W` will add rows only up to the length of the input stream
-* `j` - streaming join
-  * This will join two streams based on the value of their first column, which is assumed to be sorted.
-  * Note that this join will consume a single line of both streams; it does **NOT** provide a SQL-style left or right join.
 * `v`: Vertical operation on columns
   * **Important Note**: This operator is too slow to use in production.